 In the New Testament, the equivalent Greek word for ‘sheol’ is ‘hades’.
-However, the English word ‘hell’ can also come from the Greek word ‘Gehenna’ which is used frequently, and the Greek word ‘tartaroo’ which is used only once in Revelation.
+However, the English word ‘hell’ can also come from the Greek word ‘Gehenna’ which is used frequently, and the Greek word ‘tartaroo’ which is used only once in 2 Peter.
 The concept of the ‘lake of fire’, and the abyss generally appear only in Revelation.

 The Meaning of Hades

 Starting with the Greek word ‘hades’, Strong’s Concordance says, that ‘hades’ means ‘properly, unseen.’
 Dr. Strong defines ‘hades’ as ‘the place (state) of departed souls’, and tells us that in the KJV ‘hades’ is translated into the English words ‘grave or hell.’
 If you look at all the occurrences of ‘hades’ you will find it is used in a similar way to ‘sheol’.